s-goldman/Dusty-Evolved-Star-Kit/README.md

 The documentation will soon be found on [readthedocs](http://dusty-evolved-star-kit.readthedocs.io/en/latest/).

-Installing the DESK
+Install Using Python
 -------------------

-Clone the github repository using `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`.

-Fitting with the DESK
+Install the package with the command `pip install desk` and then import the module with `import desk`.
+To run the main module run `desk.sed_fitting.main(['name_of_target_1_data.csv'])` or `desk.sed_fitting.main(['name_of_target_1_data.csv', 'name_of_target_1_data.csv'])` for multiple sources.
+This will fit the seds using the grid and options specified in config.py or the config.xxxx dictionary.
+Two results files and an output sed figure are automatically created.
+To create the figure you can also run `desk.plotting_seds.create_fig()`.

+Command line Use
 ----------------------

+To download use git clone `https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`

-All of the important script files can be found in "/dusty-evolved-star-kit/python_scripts"
+All of the important script files can be found in the `desk` subdirectory.

-Just add the csv data files you want to fit to the *put_target_data_here* directory, select your options (shown above) within the config.py script, and then run sed_fitting.py in python.
+Just add the csv data files you want to fit to the *put_target_data_here* directory, select your options (shown above) within the config.py script, and then `run python sed_fitting.py`.

 <img src="docs/example.png"  width="400" height="500">